 Other things to see in Naples

 There’s so much to see in this fascinating city that one day in Naples barely allows scratching the surface.
 The Naples itinerary mentioned above will enable you to discover a good portion of the main attractions, but there’s a lot more to explore.
-Suppose you’re spending more than one day in Naples or depending on the season and the weather condition.
-In that case, there are other things to do in Naples that are incredibly exciting.
+If you’re spending more than one day in Naples, or depending on the season and the weather conditions, there are other things to do in Naples that are incredibly exciting.
 One of them is discovering underground Naples.

 Did you know that there’s another city hiding beneath the city?
 The splendor of buried Naples was another highlight of my recent trip.

 Italy is unique in many respects.
 One of them is the richness of archaeological finds.
-Every year there are new discoveries, and that’s how I discovered things in Naples which were still unknown 25 years ago when I last visited.
+Every year, new discoveries are made, and that’s how I discovered things in Naples that were still unknown 25 years ago when I last visited.
 There are several itineraries, and choosing one depends on your interests.

 I had the tour of the Catacombs of San Gennaro, which I utterly enjoyed.
-The beauty of this ancient burial site, dating back to the 2nd century AD, is such that it deserves a dedicated article.
+The beauty of this ancient burial site, dating back to the 2nd century AD, deserves a dedicated article.

-It won’t take you long to find out that exploring Naples in one day is too ambitious a plan, and you’ll have to make choices.
-Hence my advice is to focus mainly on the historical center if you can only spend one day in Naples.
+It won’t take you long to discover that exploring Naples in one day is too ambitious a plan, and you’ll have to make choices.
+Hence, my advice is to focus mainly on the historical center if you can only spend one day in Naples.

 Getting around in Naples

-As with most European cities, the best way to see Naples and discover its many hidden gems is… walking.
-Almost all the attractions included in my one-day itinerary in Naples are within easy walking distance.
-And I was positively surprised by the number of pedestrian areas in Naples city center.
+As with most European cities, the best way to see Naples and discover its many hidden gems is… walk.
+Almost all the attractions in my 1-day Naples itinerary are within easy walking distance.
+I was positively surprised by the number of pedestrian areas in the city center.
 Beware that traffic in Naples is often chaotic, and scooters appear out of nowhere.

-If you get tired, you can also use public transport, including bus, tram, metro, and funicular in Naples.
-However, you won’t necessarily save time due to the traffic except for the metro, connecting many tourist attractions.
-Catching a taxi is undoubtedly more comfortable, but you may get stuck in jams, depending on your itinerary.
+If you get tired, you can also use public transport, including buses, trams, metros, and funiculars.
+However, you won’t necessarily save time due to the traffic, except for the metro, which connects many tourist attractions.
+Catching a taxi is undoubtedly more comfortable, but depending on your itinerary, you may get stuck in jams.

 TIP

 Be very careful with your belongings on public transport.
 Muggers in Naples are very skilled.
 I got my smartphone robbed while on the bus.
 So, as you can read, even “experienced travelers” can become victims.
-An infinity scarf to hide your valuables is a travel accessory that could be useful (and I wish I had one).
+An infinity scarf to hide your valuables is a useful travel accessory (and I wish I had one).

 Where to stay in Naples

-Suppose you have limited time and have to visit Naples in one day.
-In that case, you’ll want to find suitable accommodation in one of the areas in Naples city center, allowing you to see the main attractions easily.
+Suppose you have limited time and can only spend one day in Naples.
+In that case, you’ll want to find suitable accommodation in one of the areas in Naples city center, which will allow you to see the main attractions easily.

-Foro Carolino S&B is a charming guesthouse located in Piazza Dante, within walking distance from Naples landmarks.
+- Foro Carolino S&B is a charming guesthouse in Piazza Dante, within walking distance of Naples landmarks.
 Rooms are tastefully and elegantly decorated and provide a wide range of amenities.